sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 1. Read our [update policy](index.md#update-policy) to learn about Sourcegraph updates.
 1. Find the relevant entry for your update in the update notes on this page.
-1. After checking the relevant update notes, refer to the [upgrade procedure](../deploy/docker-compose/upgrade.md#standard-upgrades) to upgrade your instance.
+1. After checking the relevant update notes, refer to the [standard upgrade procedure](../deploy/docker-compose/upgrade.md#standard-upgrades) to upgrade your instance.

 ## Multi-version upgrade procedure

 1. Read our [update policy](index.md#update-policy) to learn about Sourcegraph updates.
+1. Find the relevant entries for your update in the update notes on this page.
+These notes may contain relevant information about the infrastructure update such as resource requirement changes or versions of depencies (Docker, Docker Compse, externalized databases).
-1. Refer to the [upgrade procedure](../deploy/docker-compose/upgrade.md#multi-version-upgrades) to upgrade your instance.
+1. After checking the relevant update notes, refer to the [multi-version upgrade procedure](../deploy/docker-compose/upgrade.md#multi-version-upgrades) to upgrade your instance.

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->
 ## Unreleased

 <!-- Add changes changes to this section before release. -->